gyowanny/redsand/README.md

 ## API Endpoints

 The API endpoints are the ones your application must call in order to authenticate users and validate their tokens as well.
 - `/api/auth` - Authenticates a user and returns the JSON Web Token.
-The payload must be Base64 encoded using the Basic auth pattenr (`login:password`).
+The payload must be Base64 encoded using the Basic auth pattern (`login:password`).

   **Body payload example**: